Rajpratik71/linux-manPages/mv.md

               treat DEST as a normal file

        -u, --update
               move only when the SOURCE file is newer than the destination file or when the destination file is missing

        -v, --verbose
               explain what is being done

        -Z, --context
               set SELinux security context of destination file to default type

        --help display this help and exit

        --version
               output version information and exit

-       The   backup   suffix  is  '~',  unless  set  with  --suffix  or  SIM‐ PLE_BACKUP_SUFFIX.
+       The  backup  suffix  is  '~',  unless set with --suffix or SIMPLE_BACKUP_SUFFIX.
 The version control method may be selected via the --backup option or through the VERSION_CONTROL environment variable.
 Here are the values:

        none, off
               never make backups (even if --backup is given)